LennaHammer/English/EVP/out/words_adjective.md

 ## 2506. popular ## adjective
 /ˈpɑp.jə.lər/ MANY PEOPLE
 [C2]A popular belief, opinion, etc. is one that many people have.
-- The allegations are false, contrary to popular belief.
+- The allegations are false, contrary to popular `belief`.

 ## 2507. positive ## adjective
 /ˈpɑz.ət̬.ɪv/ MEDICAL TEST